Our recent production of "The Alcestiad" was a huge success.

 You can view the site at alcestiad.com

-We will launch the socially-distanced outdoor show at Four Freedoms Park on Roosevelt Island, NYC this coming June.
+We will launched one of the first socially-distanced outdoor show at FDR Four Freedoms Park in NYC this past June.

 The struggle between Apollo and Death which frames Wilder's "Alcestiad" is the inspiration for this image by world renowned artist Luba Lukova.
 One ray of Apollo's light has broken the wall that surrounds Death's kingdom, making it possible for Apollo to bring back from the dead those who have given their lives in love of others.

 Lukova's evocative images are included in the permanent collections of the Museum of Modern Art, New York; Denver Art Museum; Bibliothèque nationale de France, Paris; Hong Kong Heritage Museum; Centre de la Gravure et de l'Image imprimée, La Louvière, Belgium; the Library of Congress; and the World Bank, Washington, D.C.
 They have appeared in major newspapers and journals including the New York times.

 Scroll down to find out more about Thornton Wilder, The Alcestiad, and Four Freedom's Park.

 The play premiered at the Edinburgh Festival in 1955 under the title "A Life in the Sun."
 Irene Worth played Alcestis.
 It was directed by Tyrone Guthrie.